Juan Carlos Cabanillas: Managerial career

 After retiring, Cabanillas began his managerial career as an assistant of César González at the Peru national under-17 team in the 2001 Bolivarian Games.
 In 2004, he became the manager of Atlético Grau, and returned to his first club Sport Boys in the following year, now as manager.

 Cabanillas subsequently managed UTC and La Peña Sporting before being named at the helm of the Boys ahead of the 2009 campaign.
 He lasted 14 matches before being sacked from the latter.
 In March 2013, he took over Walter Ormeño.

 On 13 September 2015, Cabanillas was announced as manager of Carlos A. Mannucci.
 On 4 October of the following year, despite being in the first position of the Segunda División, he left by mutual consent.

 In 2017, Cabanillas took over Carlos Stein, but left the club in July of the following year.
 In October 2020, he joined Jorge Espejo's staff at Cantolao, as his assistant.
 He remained in the role in two stints at Deportivo Coopsol, both under Willy Laya.

 On 26 August 2025, Cabanillas returned to Sport Boys after being appointed manager of the club.
+On 15 December, he left as his contract was due to expire.